-The FAFSA becomes available after October 1st of each year.
-Since funds are limited at many schools, early submission maximizes your chances of receiving financial aid.
+The new FAFSA becomes available after Dec.
+1st, 2023.
+Early submission maximizes your chances of receiving financial aid.

 Submit the FAFSA whether or not you think you qualify for aid.
 Sometimes, being rejected for federal aid is a prerequisite for receiving private awards.

 Contact your prospective college's financial aid office for additional information.
 Your school may require forms in addition to the FAFSA or may have an earlier submission deadline.